Lionel Corporation: Outsells American Flyer

 During the 1950s, Lionel outsold its closest competitor, American Flyer, by nearly 2:1, peaking in 1953.
 Some Lionel company histories say Lionel (including more than just trains) was the largest toy company in the world by the early 1950s.
 Had that been the case, it was a short-lived greatness: Lionel's 1955 sales were some $23 million, while rival Marx's toy (more than just trains) sales were $50 million.

-The 1946–1956 decade was Lionel's Golden Age.
+The 1946–1956 decade was Lionel's golden age.
 The Lionel Santa Fe 2333 Diesel locomotive, an EMD F3 in the colorful Santa Fe "Warbonnet" paint scheme that was introduced in 1948, became the Lionel company icon and the icon of the era.
-The 2343, 2383, and 2353 Santa Fe F3's improved on it.
+The 2343, 2383, and 2353 Santa Fe F3s improved on it.
 Lionel declined rapidly after 1956.
 Hobbyists preferred the smaller but more realistic HO scale trains, and children's interest shifted from toy trains to toy cars.
 The shift caught Lionel off guard, and in 1957, they hastily introduced a line of HO-scale trains licensed from Rivarossi and a line of slot car racing sets.
 Neither product line was as popular as its O-gauge trains.
 Efforts to increase train set profitability and/or sales by cheaper manufacture (largely by replacing castings and folded sheet metal with unpainted injected-molded colored plastic) were largely unsuccessful; 1957 was Lionel's last profitable post-war year.

 In 1959, Cowen and son sold their interest in the Lionel company and retired.
-The buyer was Cowen's grandnephew, Roy Cohn (businessman and attorney to Senator Joseph McCarthy; later disgraced) who replaced most of Cowen's management.
+The buyer was Cowen's grandnephew, Roy Cohn (businessman and attorney to Senator Joseph McCarthy) who replaced most of Cowen's management.
 The business direction of the Lionel company changed: it added subsidiary companies unrelated to toy train sets — among them were Dale Electronics, Sterling Electric Motors, and Telerad Manufacturing.
 During Cohn's unsuccessful three-and-a-half-year tenure, Lionel lost more than US$13 million.
 In 1963, Cohn was forced to resign from the company after losing a proxy fight.